Guillescas/todo-app/README.md

 <h2 id="objective">🎯 Objective</h2>

-A simple app to you organize your objectives and check when you can done one or more.
-Separate your tasks in many of others simple tasks.
+A simple app to organize your objectives and check when you can done one or more.
+Separate your tasks in many other simple tasks.

 <h2 id="technologies">🛠 Technologies </h2>